Webley Edwards

 Webley Edwards (November 11, 1902 - October 5, 1977) was one of the leading World War II correspondents for CBS.
 Before and after WWII, he was a nationally syndicated radio host and, later in life, a Hawaiian state politician.

 Early life and education

 Edwards was the starting quarterback at Oregon State University for two seasons while also serving as the first student manager of the campus-based state public radio station (KOAC (AM)).
 Edwards was also an active member in the campus Phi Delta Theta journalism fraternity as a student.

 Career

-Initial radio career
+Early career

 In 1928 Edwards relocated to Honolulu, Hawaii where he became an auto salesman and played for the Scotty Schuman's Town semi-professional football team.
 It was during this time he developed a keen interest in Native Hawaiian musical traditions.
 In 1935 he became a producer for a radio show which showcased authentic island music.
 The show, named Hawaii Calls debuted on July 3 of that year.
 The show struggled financially for the first several years.